-7.4 Collections
+7.3 Collections

 Delinquent payments collected on behalf of a member agency will be credited to the member agency in the year of collection.
-Copies of reports and/or statements from county tax collectors showing standby charges collected on behalf of a member agency are available for inspection at Metropolitan's headquarters and will be provided upon request to member agencies.
+Copies of reports and/or statements from county tax collectors showing standby charges collected on behalf of a member agency are available for inspection at Metropolitan's headquarters and will be provided to member agencies upon request.

-7.5 Exemptions
+7.4 Exemptions

-Procedures for application for exemptions of parcels from standby charges and consideration of such applications are specified in the Resolution adopting standby charges each fiscal year.
-Member agencies will be annually notified of exemptions that result in standby charge revenue refunds and/or charges being removed from tax rolls.
-No exemption from the water standby charge shall reduce the applicable member agency's RTS charge obligation, nor shall any failure to collect, or any delay in collecting, any standby charges excuse or delay payment of any portion of the RTS charge when due.
+The process for considering and approving exemptions of parcels from the Standby Charge is specified in the Resolution adopting the Standby Charge each fiscal year.
+Upon request from an owner of a parcel or acre, Metropolitan also provides that owner with the procedures for the exemption application.
+Member agencies will be annually notified of exemptions that result in Standby Charge revenue refunds and/or charges being removed from tax rolls.
+No exemption from the Standby Charge shall reduce the applicable member agency's RTS Charge obligation, nor shall any failure to collect, or any delay in collecting, any portion of the Standby Charge excuse or delay payment of any portion of the RTS Charge when due.

-7.6 Estimation of Net Standby Charge Revenues
+7.5 Estimation of Net Standby Charge Revenues

-The projection of gross Standby Charge revenue will be based on the most recent estimate of the number of parcels or acres (billing units) in each member agency's service area.
+The projection of gross Standby Charge revenue is based on the most recent estimate of the number of parcels or acres (billing units) in each member agency's service area, which is the current fiscal year 2015/16.

 Metropolitan will include estimated net Standby Charge revenues that would be available as a credit against a member agency's RTS obligation for the following fiscal year.
-This estimate will initially be included in the estimate of rates and charges to be provided to the Board in January as part of the General Manager/Chief Executive Officer recommendations on rates and charges.
+This estimate was initially included in the estimate of rates and charges that was provided to the Board in January as part of the General Manager/Chief Executive Officer recommendations on rates and charges.

-7.7 Estimate of Revenue Adjustments
+7.6 Estimate of Revenue Adjustments